Why choose CroisiEurope

-CroisiEurope offers a great value cruising experience, and with that comes an atmosphere that’s relaxed, informal, friendly and no frills.
+CroisiEurope offers a great value cruising experience, and with that comes an atmosphere that’s relaxed, informal, friendly and uncomplicated.
 The cruise line operates a huge fleet of 54 ships, and these ships are split into two categories – standard and premium.

-Standard ships usually have two or three decks, with one restaurant, a lounge bar and sundeck, and interiors can be a little dated.
+Standard ships usually have two or three decks, with one restaurant, a lounge bar and sundeck.

-On CroisiEurope’s premium ships, passengers can expect fewer and larger cabins, with bigger windows and sometimes balconies), elegant interiors, a spacious sundeck with pool (on Southern Europe sailings) and space for fitness classes, piano bar and terrace.
+On CroisiEurope’s premium ships, passengers can expect fewer and larger cabins, elegant interiors, a spacious sundeck with pool (on Southern Europe sailings) and space for fitness classes, piano bar and a terrace.

 Being budget friendly, CroisiEurope attracts a host of cruisers from around the world, most passengers ranging in age from 50 to 70 years old.

 The cruise line would suit couples, groups of friends, retirees and those looking to immerse themselves in a destination, and it is not known as a family-friendly cruise line – though some passengers do bring their children on board.

 Being French-owned, the line is popular with French passengers, and there are both French and English-speaking crew and guides on board.

 CroisiEurope offers a wide and fantastic array of destinations for travellers to choose from, on the rivers of Europe, Southern Africa, Southeast Asia and on the French canals.